 In most cases, if you approach this process with care and don’t break any rules, you won’t face problems.
 Ultimately, you should check what rules apply to information on each exact site you are looking to scrape.
 It is extra important if you are looking to start any large project in this field.

-You can scrape information with special instruments designed specifically for this job.
+You can scrape Google or any other site for needed information with special instruments designed specifically for this job.
 Most of the web scrapers work in the same manner.
 First thing you need to provide is one or more URLs of pages that you are interested in.
 After this, the program will load the HTML content from resources you mentioned and extract data.
 Then this data later will be converted into a comfortable format to work with.

 Nowadays, web scraping can be used in a lot of tasks.
 For example, scraping has become an everyday tool for web developers, eCommerce, scientists, and journalists.
 All this work requires collecting large scale data in short periods of time.
 To make this task easier, you can consider and buy residential proxies.
 This way will be able to handle big projects with geo-targeting in core.